Regulation of Acid-Base Balance

 c.
 In response to consuming a large number of antacid tablets.

 d.
 All of these situations.

-(c) Antacid tablets constitute an alkali load that reduce or even exceed metabolic acid production.
+C. Antacid tablets constitute an alkali load that reduces or even exceeds metabolic acid production.

 What is the fate of ammonium secreted in the proximal tubule?